Back to Insurance

 • Whether the product matches your actual objective

-Truth: Some ILPs are unsuitable for certain profiles.
-That's a suitability issue, not a structural flaw.
+Context: Some ILPs may be unsuitable for certain profiles.
+That's a suitability and disclosure issue, not necessarily a structural flaw.

 "ILPs have double fees"